kks32-courses/hpc-containers/singularity/installing.md

 Installing singularity on your own machine (where you have root/sudo access) will let you create new images either from scratch or from the software that you have installed.

+You might also need `squashfs-tools` to be installed to build Singularity images.
+This is not required for running images.